kareembaher/notepad-application/README.md

 ```
 docker push $username/notepad
 ```
-- Now we will begin executing the Kubernetes yaml files in `kubernetes-files` directory,documentation steps in Prerequisit section, if not, run this command
+- Now we will begin executing the Kubernetes yaml files in `kubernetes-files` directory, assuming that you started the Kubernetes in the steps in `Prerequisit` section, if not, run this command
 ```
 minikube start --driver=docker
 ```